pxr687/RegressionVisualiser3D/README.md

 If the user does not supply population parameters, defaults are used.

-<b> Certain combinations of parameters will generate computational errors in that instance play around with them until you find combinations which do not cause errors.
-To use for teaching, it's best to find legal combinations ahead of time ;) </b>
+<b> Important Note: </b> Certain combinations of parameters will generate computational errors.
+In that instance play around with them until you find combinations which do not cause errors.
+To use for teaching, it's best to find legal combinations ahead of time :)